 For general use of flour, the following tips will also help reduce your risk of becoming ill:

-- Do not taste raw dough or batter.
+- Do not taste raw dough, batter or any other product containing uncooked flour.
 Eating a small amount could make you sick.

 - Bake or cook items made with raw dough or batter before eating them.